General-Meow/learning-es/README.md

 - Delete document

 - Update by query, this is effectively update where x=''
+  - this will find documents that match the query and reindex them or run a script against them using the _source properties
   - `ctx` is the current context document
   - following example decrements the stock counter of matched documents `curl -X POST localhost:9200/<INDEX_NAME>/_update_by_query`